imdanielmedina/damepsicologia/content/pages/style-guide.md

 # Intervention

-I have knowledge in family and couples therapy applied to the clinical area and I did a psychological first aid course in Platzi.
+I have knowledge in family and couples therapy applied to the clinical area, I also did a psychological first aid course and a course on anxiety management at Platzi.

 # Professional ethics